(This article was originally published on 8/01/2017 and updated on 6/01/2021)

 1. Too vague and self-indulgent

-- “I heard about your company through a digital agency”… Who?
-If I know them, it will add more credibility to this email.
+- "I heard about your company through a digital agency" ...
+Who?
+If we have a common interest, it will add more credibility to the email.

-- “Technology company in the payment space.”
-That could be pretty much any company.
+- "Technology company in the payment space."
+This could be pretty much any company.

-- “One of the largest providers of software for payments to attorney firms in the US and K-12 schools.”
-Why do I care?
-What does that have to do with me and my business?
+- "One of the largest providers of software for payments to attorney firms in the US and K-12 schools."
+This isn't relevant to me or my business.

-- “Create a significant revenue stream for you” Talk is cheap.
-Everyone says they’ll create revenue for you or grow your business; it means nothing in a cold email.
+- "Create a significant revenue stream for you" Talk is cheap.
+Everyone says they'll create revenue for you or grow your business; without a specific value proposition, "growth" and "revenue" mean nothing in a cold email.

 2. Assumes too much